pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-66.md

 .presentation(<#Modal?#>)
 ```

-!> [correction]: This episode was recorded with Xcode 11 beta 3, and a change has been made to the presentation APIs in beta 4 and later versions of Xcode.
+> Correction: This episode was recorded with Xcode 11 beta 3, and a change has been made to the presentation APIs in beta 4 and later versions of Xcode.
 The modal presentation API is captured in a few view modifier methods called `sheet` that present and dismiss a view given the state of a `Binding`.

 @T(00:01:44)
 If you provide a `nil` value here nothing will happen, and if you provide a `Modal` value it will present that modal over your current view.
 And then to dismiss the modal you must put `nil` back into this function.